Charles Johannigmeier (May 2018 - January 2019 & May 2019 - August 2019)

 How was the supervision?

 Dave was a very hands off boss giving general directions and goals regarding a project and leaving me to research at my own pace.
 This was very good in allowing me to think analytically about a topic without just listening to somebody tell me how to do everything, but sometimes would result in stalls of progress when I couldn’t think of anything else.
+For my first term, engineering was in a separate building which made communication difficult sometimes, but now everybody is in the same building so it’s much better.

 Anything else you'd like to tell us about yourself, Hunter Engineering, the coop program or the work?

 I have nothing but positives to say about Hunter Engineering and the Co-op experience as a whole.
 The work environment was very laid back allowing more freedom than would be allowed at other Co-op/Intern experiences while still maintaining a good work environment.
 As a result of the hands off approach Dave takes with his Co-ops, it can be very easy to slack off and become distracted, but can also greatly enhance the learning and experience when approaching each project with passion.
+The co-op directly led to being offered a full-time position after graduation for me, so if you enjoy what you’re working on and have shown dedication to your work (and the timing works out), there can possibly be options for full-time employment after.